BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Mash-iano/README.md

 Create audience personas to understand their knowledge level and needs.
 Adjust language complexity, using technical terms for experts and plain language for non-experts.
 Use a layered approach, providing basic explanations first with links to more detailed content.
-Incorporate relatable examples and analogies to simplify complex concepts.
+Incorporate relatable examples and analogies to simplify complex concepts

 # How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
 Conduct surveys or interviews to assess their familiarity with technical concepts.